jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 ## Raw read quality control

 Remember how in the first assignment, we got a feel for the quality of reads by using `grep` to search for occurrences of multiple N's?
 Well as you may have guessed, there ARE more sophisticated tools to determine the overall quality of a set of reads!
-The program `fastqc` can do this, with this command:
+The program `fastqc` can do this.
+Load the module, then try out this command:

 ```html
 $ fastqc SRR6805880.tiny.fastq